 - Could be misinterpreted.

 - Could appear compromising to others.

-- They realise, upon reflection, falls below the standards set out in the Staff Code of Conduct.
+- They realise, upon reflection, falls below the expected professional standards set out in the Staff Code of Conduct.

 The school will ensure that an environment is maintained that encourages staff members to self-report if they feel as though they have acted inappropriately or in a way that could be construed as inappropriate upon reflection.
+The Executive Headteacher, Head of School and

-The headteacher / DSL will, to the best of their abilities, maintain a culture of approachability for staff members, and will be understanding and sensitive towards those who self-report.
+DSL will, to the best of their abilities, maintain a culture of approachability for staff members, and will be understanding and sensitive towards those who self-report.